Olanrewaju-Ak/olanrewaju-akinola-capstone-ontrack-backend/README.md

 To migrate the tables run
 `npm run migrate`
 If there are issues requiring you to drop the tables, you can run `knex migrate:rollback` or `knex migrate:down`.
 Confirm that the tables have been created in our DB.
-You can drop database on mySql workbench using `Drop database <databasename>`.
+You can drop database on mySql workbench using `Drop database <ontrack_db_new>`.

 ## Seeding Data